genesiscommunitysuccess/docs/versioned_docs/version-2022.3/04_web/07_deploying/01_introduction.md

 Ideally, the deployment process should be [automated](/web/deploying/automated-deployment/).

 :::note
-Apps hosted across multiple nodes or production/UAT (client facing) apps, would be accessed via a load balancer (also nginx), which performs round-robin load balancing. where this is the case, the nginx config described above is bypassed.
+Apps hosted across multiple nodes or production/UAT (client facing) apps, would be accessed via a load balancer (also nginx), which performs round-robin load balancing.
+Where this is the case, the nginx config described above is bypassed.
 :::